commercialhaskell/stack/Downloads.md

 ## NixOS

-*note*: for 32-bit, use the [generic Linux option](#linux)

 1. Clone the git repo:

          git clone https://github.com/commercialhaskell/stack.git

 2. Create a `shell.nix` file:

-         cabal2nix --shell ./. --no-check > shell.nix
+         cabal2nix --shell ./. --no-check --no-haddock > shell.nix

    Note that the tests fail on NixOS, so disable them with `--no-check`.
+Also, haddock currently doesn't work for stack, so `--no-haddock` disables it.

 3. Install stack to your user profile: